Integrated Theatre Command (India): August–December 2025

 The Combined Commanders' Conference (CCC) 2025 of the Indian Army took place in Fort William, Kolkata, West Bengal (current headquarters Army Eastern Command). between 15 and 17 September.
 The conference was inaugurated by the Prime Minister of India, Narendra Modi.
-The theme of the conference was Year of Reforms - Transforming for the Future", with the focus being on reforms, transformation, and change, and operational preparedness, and emphasizing the Indian Armed Forces' necessary institutional reforms, deeper integration, technological modernisation, and sustained multi-domain operational readiness.
+The theme of the conference was Year of Reforms - Transforming for the Future, with the focus being on reforms, transformation, and change, and operational preparedness, and emphasising the Indian Armed Forces' necessary institutional reforms, deeper integration, technological modernisation, and sustained multi-domain operational readiness.
 The CCC is the Armed Forces' biennial apex-level forum.
 The 16th edition will see the participation of the nation's top civil and military leaders including the Defence Minister, National Security Advisor, Minister of State for Defence, Chief of Defence Staff, Defence Secretary as well as officers from the three Services and the Integrated Defence Staff.
 The last CCC was hosted in Bhopal, Madhya Pradesh in 2023.
 The Prime Minister would also be reportedly briefed of the planned higher level reforms in the Armed Forces especially the creation of three Integrated Theatre Commands.

 The conference began with demonstrations by the Joint Operations Command Centre and a live Air Defence demonstration, exhibiting the modern capabilities in air surveillance, missile defence, and counter-drone operations.
 The CDS also summarised the progress on the major reforms undertaken over the last two years.
 The Prime Minister also gave his speech on the first day, followed by the Defence Minister.
 The second day focused on information warfare and was followed by a session organised by Headquarters Integrated Defence Staff.
 The "Joint Military Space Doctrine" was also released the same day.
 The third day was reserved for the requirement of jointness and integration across the Services as well as fostering interoperability, streamlining decision-making, and reforming institutional structures for space, cyber, information, and special operations domains.
 Two announcements were made on the third day itself.
 One of them was the establishment of a tri-service Education Corps through the merger of the education institutions of the three Services, while the other was the setting up creation of three Joint Military Stations.

 The Joint Military Stations will be established in Thiruvananthapuram, Visakhapatnam, and Gandhinagar in the first phase.
 The Armed Forces also aims to standardise equipment, supply chains for logistics and procurement across the services, in addition to joint training at all levels, more cross-postings, exposure to other services, and even greater social interaction among personnel to enhance jointness and integration within the military.
 The expansion of the tri-service communication network is also planned.
 Multiple changes are being incorporated to increase the jointness.
 These include reworking of vacancies and syllabi of certain courses and phasing out or harmonising some service-specific customs or traditions.